foretspaisibles/bsdowl/README.md

     .include "latex.doc.mk"

 Then you can `make` your document and `make clean` it.
-The line setting `TEXDEVICE` tells BSD Make Pallàs Scripts that you want to actually use `pdflatex` but if you are happy with DVI output you can leave this line aside.
+The line setting `TEXDEVICE` tells BSD Owl Scripts that you want to actually use `pdflatex` but if you are happy with DVI output you can leave this line aside.
 If your document requires a bibliography prepared by `bibtex` just set `USE_BIBTEX` to `yes` as in